kwestin/Trump_Tweets/README.md

 # Trump_Tweets
-Just an archive a tweets from our President elect
+Just an archive of tweets from our President elect